 Spring Only: Special Education, Secondary: Art, English, World Languages, Music, History, Social Studies

-Start dates for fall placements: Students are often required to begin at a date earlier than the college start date.
+Start dates for fall placements: Students are often required to begin at a date earlier than the university start date.
 A number of area K-12 schools begin prior to Labor Day.
 Often there are in-service days, staff development events, and open house opportunities that precede the start of the school year.
 Teacher interns are encouraged to attend.

 Start dates for spring placements: The semester generally starts the Monday following Calvin’s Interim break.
 Students are required to follow the spring break recess of the K-12 school placement, not Calvin’s spring break.
 This policy applies to all students including athletes and students in music programs and ensembles.
 Exceptions to this rule may only be granted through an appeal to the Dean of Education.